Truth1984/mux-middleware/readme.md

 3. propeller

-if next() were not called on the entry phase, the request will end
+if next() were not called on the entry phase, the request would end

-if next() were not called on the middleware phase, the request will go to propeller phase
+if next() were not called on the middleware phase, the request would go to propeller phase

-if next() were not called on the propeller phase, the request will end
+if next() were not called on the propeller phase, the request would end

 ## example